scroll-tech/mpt-circuit/spec/mpt-proof.md

 **Constraints**

-There is two groups of constraints: one for the validity of BMPT path and one for the validity of the correction in state transition
+There are two groups of constraints: one for the validity of BMPT path and one for the validity of the correction in state transition

-There is two BMPT path in the proof (for the columns with 'Old-' and 'New-' prefix), to provide the validity of them we should:
+There are two BMPT paths in the proof (for the columns with 'Old-' and 'New-' prefix), to prove the validity of them we should:

 + construct and look up the hash calculations from hash table (see below) according to the node type for current row: